 This section describes spatial / temporal trends in catch and effort in each New Zealand tuna fishery (including ET fisheries).
-Longline effort for the domestic longline fleet by quarter is presented in Figure 3 and total effort in terms of hooks fished by target species is provided in Table 4.
+Longline effort for the domestic longline fleet by quarter is presented in Figure 3 and total effort in terms of hooks fished by the traditional target species is provided in Table 4.
+The catch of swordfish, and number of vessels involved in that fishery are given for each fleet in Table 5.

 The key target species in the longline fishery are southern bluefin and bigeye tuna.
-The southern bluefin tuna fishery occurs during the second quarter in the year and mostly off the east coast of the North Island, and the west coast of the South Island.
-The remainder of the year is focussed on bigeye tuna and other minor target species and occurs off the east coast and northeast tip of the North Island.
+The southern bluefin tuna fishery occurs during the second quarter of the year and mostly off the east coast of the North Island, and the west coast of the South Island.
+For the remainder of the year the fishery targets bigeye tuna and other minor target species and occurs off the east coast and northeast tip of the North Island.
 As a result of a change in management from a competitive to an individually allocated regime for southern bluefin tuna, fishers are able to delay catching their quota until later in the season when prices are better.
 This has lead to some changes in the seasonal distribution of the fishery before and after 2004.
-Annual catch distributions for the longline fisheries are provided in Figure 5.
+Annual catch distributions for the longline fisheries are provided in Figure 4.